adriantyl/Capstone-Project-/README.md

 |12|NumMosquitos|Number of mosquitoes caught in that trap|
 |13|WnvPresent|Whether WNV was present in these mosquitos.
 1 means WNV is present, and 0 means not present. **This is the label**|

+## Section 4: Clustering and Recommender

-## Section 4: Production Model and Analysis
+## Section 5: Production Model and Analysis

-### Part 4.1: The final production model
+### Part 5.1: The final production model

 The final production model was an Adaboost model.
 The model had achieved a score of 73% on the training set and 72% on the test set, meaning that it had some bias, but quite a low variance.
 This means that it generalised well.
 This is compared to some other models we tested, including: